ankitects/addon-docs/getting-started.md

 # import the main window object (mw) from aqt
 from aqt import mw
 # import the "show info" tool from utils.py
-from aqt.utils import showInfo
+from aqt.utils import showInfo, qconnect
 # import all of the Qt GUI library
 from aqt.qt import *

 # We're going to add a menu item below.
 First we want to create a function to
 # be called when the menu item is activated.

-def testFunction():
+def testFunction() -> None:
     # get the number of cards in the current collection, which is stored in
     # the main window
     cardCount = mw.col.cardCount()